microsoft/jacdac/services/power.md

 The `shutdown` commands can be reliably identified based on their first half (more details below).
 When a power provider starts receiving a `shutdown` command, it needs to take steps to identify which of its channels the command is coming from.
-This is typically realized with analog switches between data lines of channels.
+This is typically realized with analog switches between the data lines of channels.
-The channel which received the `shutdown` command is then shut down.
+The delivery of power over the channel which received the `shutdown` command is then shut down.
-Note that in the case a single-channel provider any received `shutdown` command will cause a shut down.
+Note that in the case of a single-channel provider, any received `shutdown` command will cause a shut down.

-A multi-channel provider needs to also identify when a `shutdown` command it sent from one channel is received on any of its other channels and shut down one of the involved channels.
+A multi-channel provider needs to also identify when a `shutdown` command it sent from one channel is received on any of its other channels and shut down one of the channels involved.

 It is also possible to build a _data bridge_ device, with two or more ports.
 It passes through all data except for `shutdown` commands,